 Using services from multiple cloud providers can unlock new opportunities by bringing together the best capabilities of individual platforms.
-However, the benefits of multi-cloud adoption often end up overshadowed by extra layers of management complexity.
-In this article, you’ll look at how you can streamline multi-cloud workflows and achieve a successful, manageable implementation.
+However, the benefits of multi-cloud management and adoption often end up overshadowed by extra layers of management complexity.
+In this article, you’ll look at how you can streamline multi-cloud workflows and achieve a successful, manageable multi-cloud implementation.

 Although multi-cloud is all the rage right now, resources from different providers are still tricky to network together.
 Tailscale is a zero-config VPN that seamlessly creates a secure network for all your devices.
 You can use Tailscale to send traffic over an encrypted tunnel between different clouds, from AWS to Azure or Google Cloud and DigitalOcean, by installing the client on each of your compute nodes.
 Tailscale can also use subnet routing to set up access gateways in situations where you can’t modify individual resources.

 Traffic flows directly between devices in your Tailscale network whenever possible, reducing latency and ensuring there’s no single point of failure.
 It produces a homogeneous mesh of clouds that permits data to move across platform boundaries.
 All traffic between your machines is encrypted using WireGuard, preventing attackers from reading it.

 The term “multi-cloud” describes computing architectures that consist of components sourced from two or more clouds.
 The clouds involved are generally different public cloud platforms, such as AWS, Azure, and Google Cloud.
 In some situations, a multi-cloud system might also incorporate private on-premise infrastructure.

 Several factors have contributed to the uptick in multi-cloud adoption over the past few years: